 The Potential of Intermodal/Multimodal

 The creation of the Central Florida Expressway Authority in 2014 ushered in a new era of regional transportation planning.

-CFX’s mandate goes beyond planning, building and maintaining limited-access expressways throughout its four member counties Lake, Orange, Osceola and Seminole to include the development of multimodal/intermodal systems.
+CFX’s mandate goes beyond planning, building and maintaining limited-access expressways throughout its five member counties, Brevard, Lake, Orange, Osceola and Seminole.
+It also includes the development of multimodal/intermodal systems.
 Simply put, CFX is empowered to explore and add transportation service options, such as fixed guideway, multimodal passenger and freight terminals, and park and ride lots within its limited access right of way.

 The ability to consider alternative transportation services complements CFX’s vision statement, which calls for maintaining a world-class, integrated mobility network.
 Furthermore, a wider scope of opportunities allows CFX to take a leadership role in developing comprehensive solutions for future mobility challenges.

-While specific projects are not named in the 2040 Master Plan, CFX will formulate policies with specific criteria and methodologies in the near future.
+While specific multimodal projects are not named in the 2040 Master Plan, CFX is formulating policies with specific criteria and methodologies.